How Do I Know When I Need New Brakes?

 - Additional brake pressure needed to stop the vehicle.
 This could be an indication of a brake fluid leak and can sometimes be confirmed by the existence of a small puddle of brake fluid under your vehicle.

-- Your car pulls during braking: Pulling of your car to one side when brakes are applied could be a result of the brake lining wearing unevenly.
-You may just need a brake adjustment or have the fluid drained & replaced.
+- Your car pulls during braking.
+Pulling of your car to one side when brakes are applied could be a result of the brake lining wearing unevenly.
+You may just need a brake adjustment or have the fluid drained and replaced.

-- Vibration when pressing the brake pedal: This could be a sign of warped rotors (or your car is out of alignment).
+- Vibration when pressing the brake pedal: This could be a sign of warped rotors.

 - Grinding noise: The type of sound is usually associated with metal parts rubbing together.
 It likely is a result of completely worn brake pads that are rubbing into the rotors.

 A visual inspection of the brake pads can also highlight wear issues.
-Normally, you want to measure the thickness of the brake pads and consider replacing them at 1/5 inch thickness or below.
-Please refer to the picture below of new and worn brake pads:
+Normally, you want to measure the thickness of the brake pads and consider replacing them at 3/32 inch thickness or below.
+Please refer to the picture below for an example of what new and worn brake pads can look like:

-If you are unsure whether your vehicle needs new brakes, please bring it to one of Virginia Tire & Auto locations in Northern Virginia We offer a FREE visual brake inspection which includes a measurement of the brake pads/shoes and a brake fluid test.
+Bring your vehicle to a Virginia Tire & Auto location in Northern Virginia.
+We offer a FREE visual brake inspection which includes a measurement of the brake pads/shoes and a brake fluid test.

 If your brakes need servicing, our expert technicians are equipped to perform any brake repair.
 Check out our brake services & pricing by clicking HERE.